Skip to main content

 What are Production Templates?

-A production template is a structured sequence of steps that outlines the complete manufacturing process for a product.
-Each template contains multiple production steps that define:
+A production template is a structured sequence of tasks that outlines the complete manufacturing process for a product.
+Each template contains multiple production tasks that define:

 • The order of operations